On The Art & Science Found In Sci-Fi Novels For Young Adults

 YA science fiction is rich in themes that intertwine artistic depth with scientific implications.
 Three themes, in particular, illustrate this interplay: identity, otherness, and the meaning of technology.

 Are genre expectations important?
+Does scenic truth interplay with the fantasy of literature perplexed with the fantasy of the mind?
 That’s a reality of many sci-fi scripts.
 Writers need to know the grand questions and the underlying history and philosophy of their subject matter, no matter how the experience and knowledge was acquired…

 A. Identity and Transformation